alldritt/AppleScriptLibraries/DiscourseLib.md

 ## Other uses

 This library provides a base for developing other REST API clients for AppleScript.
 The basic principals are generally transferable.
+The library does not offer a complete implementation of the Discourse API - it was developed to satisfy our internal needs.